How To Open A Dvd Drive in A Laptop

 • Eject can be chosen by right-clicking on the CD/DVD/Blu-ray drive icon.

-To better isolate if the issue is caused by the drive itself or some 3rd party application that may be causing the issue, you can try to eject the tray from within the System BIOS.
-To eject the tray within the System BIOS, follow these steps:
+To better isolate if the issue is caused by the drive itself or some 3rd party application that may be causing the problem, you can try to eject the tray from within the System BIOS.
+To remove the tray within the System BIOS, follow these steps:

 • While your computer is restarting, press the F2 key.

 • Press the CD/DVD/Blu-ray drive's Eject button once you are on the SystemBIOS panel.
-Refer to the Dell Knowledge base article, Instructions to Download and View Manuals, for directions on how to locate the Eject button on your computer.
+Refer to the Dell Knowledge base article, Instructions to Download and View Manuals, for directions on locating the Eject button on your computer.

 • Restart the computer and boot into the Operating System if the tray eject function within the System BIOS is successful.